getgort/gort/CONTRIBUTING.md

 ## Pull Request Workflow

 1. Fork the project repository and create a topic branch in your fork for your work.
 This fork should almost always be made against the `develop` branch of the project you're working on, unless you have previously discussed basing your changes on a different branch with the team.
+2. This project uses [pre-commit] to ensure certain consistency of [certain stylistic elements](https://github.com/getgort/gort/blob/main/.pre-commit-config.yaml).
+Install [pre-commit], and run `pre-commit install` to set up the git hook scripts.
-2. Make your changes, including any necessary tests to cover new features or fixes that you make.
+3. Make your changes, including any necessary tests to cover new features or fixes that you make.
-3. Ensure that all tests pass.
+4. Ensure that all tests pass.
-4. Submit a Pull Request against the `develop` branch of the project you're working on.
+5. Submit a Pull Request against the `develop` branch of the project you're working on.
-5. The project committers review pull requests regularly and will work with contributors to provide feedback and guidance around any changes that are required before the pull request can be accepted.
+6. The project committers review pull requests regularly and will work with contributors to provide feedback and guidance around any changes that are required before the pull request can be accepted.
-6. You may merge the Pull Request once your change is accepted.
+7. You may merge the Pull Request once your change is accepted.
 If you do not have permission to do that, you may request the reviewer to merge it for you.

 ## Code of Conduct